filetrust/sdk-editor-eval/libs/extensions/archive.manager/README.md

 ### GwFileExportArchive

-This is used to call the archive manager, process the specified input archive and produce a package (archive) containing export packages for each of the processed files.
+This is used to call the archive manager, process the specified input archive and produce **export** packages containing the internals of a each file within the archive.

 ```
 status_t GwFileExportArchive(